gokcehan/lf/doc.md

 ## cmd-transpose (default `<c-t>`), cmd-transpose-word (default `<a-t>`)

-Transpose the positions of last two characters/words.
+Transpose the positions of the last two characters/words.

 ## cmd-word (default `<a-f>`), cmd-word-back (default `<a-b>`)

-Move the cursor by one word in forward/backward direction.
+Move the cursor by one word in the forward/backward direction.

 ## cmd-delete-word (default `<a-d>`)

-Delete the next word in forward direction.
+Delete the next word in the forward direction.

 ## cmd-delete-word-back (default `<a-backspace>` and `<a-backspace2>`)

-Delete the previous word in backward direction.
+Delete the previous word in the backward direction.

 ## cmd-capitalize-word (default `<a-c>`), cmd-uppercase-word (default `<a-u>`), cmd-lowercase-word (default `<a-l>`)